-The UN climate summits, the COP (Conference of the Parties) are global events, in the course of which action for climate policy is negotiated.
-This year Katowice, Poland hosted the event, Climate #COP24.
+The UN climate summits, the COP (Conference of the Parties) are global events which negotiate climate policy.
+Katowice, Poland hosted the event, Climate #COP24 in 2018.

 - Will the conference and side events have livestreaming and archived video?

 - Are there guidelines or tips for remote viewers?

 - Will participants use wikis or google docs for collaborative notes?